 The Healthy Streets Approach includes a design check tool that can be used in planning and evaluating projects, particularly in high pedestrian areas.
 This approach recognises the importance of consultation and making incremental changes that can make a big difference to people's lives and the life of the street.
-This tool will form a key approach of future planning and design outcomes for pedestrian projects throughout the city, to ensure conformity with best practice outcomes for the community.
+This tool will form a key approach of future planning and design outcomes when resolving pedestrian projects through the city, to ensure conformity with best practice outcomes for the community.

 Universal Design

 People of all ages and abilities need to be able to use streets.
 Universal design encapsulates the notion that all people have equal rights and deserve equitable opportunities.
 Hence, new pedestrian projects should be designed with this in mind, ensuring inclusivity throughout the process.
-There are seven guiding principles of universal design, and these can apply to spaces for people walking16:
+There are seven guiding principles of universal design, and these can apply to spaces for people walking:

-- · Equitable use
+Equitable use

-- · Flexibility in use
+Flexibility in use

-- · Simple and intuitive
+Simple and intuitive

-- · Perceptible information
+Perceptible information

-- · Tolerance for error
+Tolerance for error

-- Low physical effort
+Low physical effort

-- · Size and space for approach and use
+Size and space for approach and use

 The universal design process encapsulates some key steps to ensure design is appropriately considering all users:

-- Identify what you are designing and who you are designing for. - · Involve consumers in all phases of development. - Adopt and apply guidelines or standards from existing or create new guidelines. - Plan for requests for those that design doesn't automatically provide access. - Train and support ongoing use to ensure welcoming, accessible and inclusive experience for everyone. - Include universal design measures in evaluation, including input from users.
+Identify what you are designing and who you are designing for.

+Involve consumers in all phases of development.

+Adopt and apply guidelines or standards from existing or create new guidelines.
+Plan for requests for those that design doesn't automatically provide access.
+Train and support ongoing use to ensure welcoming, accessible and inclusive experience for everyone.
+Include universal design measures in evaluation, including input from users.
 Adopting these principles and processes improves project delivery for pedestrian infrastructure projects as well as ensures we consider the broad array of abilities and needs of people using the facilities and the support that they need for effective use.

-Connecting with country

-"Connecting with country" is a framework developed by the NSW Government.
-It aims to bring the knowledge from Aboriginal people's relationship with country to guide planning, design and management of our built environments.
-This framework highlights the importance of Country for Aboriginal people, which provides new understandings beyond western concepts of place.
-It honours the continuing connection to country over thousands of years, and that country is a core part of identity and culture.
-The framework emphasises appropriate process and consultation in working towards the following outcomes:
+Connecting with country "Connecting with country" is a framework developed by the NSW government.
+It brings wisdom from indigenous people's relationship with country to guide planning, design and management of our built environments.
+This framework highlights the importance of Country for indigenous people, which provides new understandings beyond Western concepts of place, through the continuing connection over thousands of years, Country has become a core part of identity and culture.
+The framework emphasises appropriate process and consultation in working towards the following outcomes: Healthy Country

-- Healthy Country

-- · Healthy community
+Healthy community

-- Protecting Aboriginal cultural heritage
+Protecting Aboriginal cultural heritage

-- Cultural competency
+Cultural competency

-- Better places
+Better places

-Insights from cultural practices can enrich how we consider behaviour change systems (Figure 15), and project delivery stages can gain insights from different relationships people have with Country (Figure 16).
+nsights from cultural practices can enrich how we consider behaviour change systems (Figure 16), and project delivery stages can gain insights from different relationships people have with Country (Figure 17).